RPAniruddh/WeatherFinder/README.md

-# Weather Report
+# Weather Report with Text-to-Speech

-This Python script provides the current temperature of a specified city using the WeatherAPI.
-It also uses the `win32com` library to convert the text into speech.
+This Python script retrieves and announces the current temperature of a specified city using the WeatherAPI.
+It utilizes the `requests` library to make API requests and the `win32com` library for text-to-speech functionality.

 ## Usage

+1. Get an API key by signing up at [WeatherAPI](https://www.weatherapi.com/signup.aspx).

+2. Replace `'API_KEY'` in the `url` variable with your actual API key.

-1. Install the necessary libraries:
+3. Install the necessary libraries:

 ```bash
 pip install requests
 ```

-2. Make sure you have the `win32com` library installed.
+4. Make sure you have the `win32com` library installed.
 If not, install it using:

 ```bash
 pip install pywin32
 ```

-3. Run the script:
+5. Run the script:

 ```bash
 python weather_report.py
 ```

-4. Enter the city for which you want to get the weather report.
+6. Enter the city for which you want to get the weather report.

 The script will retrieve and display the current temperature along with a spoken message.